reynarajkumar/LAMP-Server-Webpage-with-CRUD-Operations/README.md

-# LAMP Server Webpage App with CRUD Operations
+# LAMP Server Web App with CRUD Operations

 Publicly accessible website running on a LAMP server.
 The website can take user input and store it in the database, display contents from the database, and perform CRUD operations on the database.